FeG-Heilbronn/local-interpreter-service/print/README.md

 - `./QR-Codes/QrForApp.png`
 - `./QR-Codes/QrForWiFi.png`
 ## Output
-After finished you can print dies page as manual or just show the page on an Display.
+After finished you can print this page as manual or just serve the page on a display with open browser.

 ## Notes
 All QR-Codes are created with https://www.qrcode-generator.de/solutions/wifi-qr-code/